degitaccount/stock-analysis/README.md

     totalVolumes = totalVolumes + Cells(k, 8).Value
     End If

-3b) Check if the current row is the first row with the selected tickerIndex.
+3b) Check if the current row is the first row with the selected tickerIndex

     If Cells(k, 1).Value = tickerIndex And Cells(k - 1, 1).Value <> tickerIndex Then
     tickerStartingPrices = Cells(k, 6).Value
     End If

-3c) check if the current row is the last row with the selected ticker, If the next row’s ticker doesn’t match, increase the tickerIndex.
-If  Then,'set ending price, End If
+3c) Check if the current row is the last row with the selected ticker, If the next row’s ticker doesn’t match, increase the tickerIndex

     If Cells(k, 1).Value = tickerIndex And Cells(k + 1, 1).Value <> tickerIndex Then
     tickerEndingPrices = Cells(k, 6).Value
     End If

-3d) Increase the tickerIndex.
+3d) Increase the tickerIndex and Loop through the arrays to output the Ticker, Total Daily Volume, and Return

 Next k

-4) Loop through your arrays to output the Ticker, Total Daily Volume, and Return.

     Worksheets("All Stocks Analysis").Activate
     Cells(4 + i, 1).Value = tickerIndex
     Cells(4 + i, 2).Value = totalVolumes